Sydney-Informatics-Hub/hello-nextflow/docs/session1/06_process.md

 Outputs from one process can be used as inputs for another.

-Outputs from a process can be accessed by adding `.out` to the end of a process name in the workflow block:
+Outputs from a process can be accessed by adding `.out` to the end of a process name in the workflow definition:

 ```groovy
 SAYHELLO.out